vosmiic/jellyfin-ani-sync/README.md

 2. Other providers/services.
 Any suggestions as to which providers the plugin should be extended to support is appreciated (click [here](https://github.com/vosmiic/jellyfin-ani-sync/issues/new) to request a new provider).

 ## Known issues
-1. Anime with names longer than 60 characters seem to cause the plugin to crash.
-This is a high priority issue being actively worked on and will be out in the next update.
+~~1.
+Anime with names longer than 60 characters seem to cause the plugin to crash.
+This is a high priority issue being actively worked on and will be out in the next update.~~ Fixed in build 1.1